sksurajalibdn/TaxBuddy/README.md

 ```
 This opens TaxBuddy in your default browser at `http://localhost:8501`.

+if you get No Module Found for Streamlite then 1st Execute: python3 -m pip install -r requirements.txt
+to Install all teh required module. then rerun the command for Launch the webApp

 **That's it!** Upload your documents and follow the guided steps.

 ---